Quantum List Decoding of Classical Block Codes of Polynomially Small Rate from Quantumly Corrupted Codewords: Codes of Polynomially Small Rate

 \subsection{Concatenated Codes}

-A standard way of building a family of classical block codes of polynomially-small rate and small codeword alphabet size is to concatenate two codes of good properties: for instance, a generalized Reed-Solomon code and a Hadamard code.
-We can build a similar code under the assumption that the generalized Reed-Solomon codes are efficiently quantum list decodable for a certain bias value.
+A typical way to build a family of classical block codes that have desired code rate and desired code alphabet size is to compose two appropriate block codes with certain necessary code properties.
+This is Forney's \cite{For66} novel method of creating so-called {\em concatenated codes}.
+In our case, concatenating an appropriate generalized Reed-Solomon code with its matching Hadamard code, we can build a code of polynomially small code rate and constant code alphabet size.
+For such a code family, we will prove its efficient quantum list decodability, provided that the generalized Reed-Solomon codes have efficient quantum list decoders.